veriforgellc/fargate-deploy/README.md

 Specifically, it does the following:

 1) Checks for uncommitted Git changes, and asks for confirmation before proceeding
+2) Builds the app using *'mvn clean package -DskipTests'*
-2) Builds a local Docker image, and by default, tags it with the current Git revision
+3) Bundles the app into a local Docker image, and by default, tags it with the current Git revision
-3) Pushes the local Docker image an AWS ECR repository
+4) Pushes the local Docker image an AWS ECR repository
-4) Uses a CloudFormation template to deploy ECR image as a Fargate task to the selected *deployment environment*
+5) Uses a CloudFormation template to deploy ECR image as a Fargate task to the selected *deployment environment*

 A *deployment environment* is defined by a **.properties** file in the scripts directory, which references pre-defined name-value pairs describing the characteristics of the environment.
 The values are references to [AWS System Manager